mpottebaum/badgers-and-gyms/README.md

 Save your bullets for close-range combat

+To throw a grenade, first select the direction of the throw represented by degrees relative to your position:

+                  315  0  45
+                     \ | /
+                      \|/
+                270 -- & -- 90
+                      /|\
+                     / | \
+                 225  180  135

+Then select a power level from one to three

-Created using Ruby, ActiveRecord, and TTY::Prompt
+Created using Ruby, Active Record, and TTY::Prompt